e-gov/cvi/libs/ui/src/lib/icons/labeled-icon/labeled-icon.html.md

 ## Where to use

-Utilise where there is a need to display svg icon
+Use where there is a need to display an SVG icon with a mandatory label.
+Otherwise use `veera-icon`.

 ## How to use